-TPS-IV.C.
+18-IV.C.
 PHA SCREENING

-HUD waived 24 CFR 982.552 and 982.553 in part for the EHV applicants and established an alternative requirement for mandatory and permissive prohibitions of admissions.
-Except where applicable, OHA policies regarding denials in Chapter 3 of this policy do not apply to screening individuals and families for eligibility for an EHV.
-Instead, the EHV alternative requirement listed in this section will apply to all EHV applicants.
+HUD waived 24 CFR 982.552 and 982.553 in part for the EHV and SV applicants and established an alternative requirement for mandatory and permissive prohibitions of admissions.
+Except where applicable, OHA policies regarding denials in Chapter 3 of this policy do not apply to screening individuals and families for eligibility for an EHV or SV.
+Instead, the alternative requirement listed in this section will apply to all EHV and SV applicants.

-The mandatory and permissive prohibitions listed in Notice PIH 2021-15 and in this chapter, however, apply only when screening the individual or family for eligibility for an EHV.
-When adding a family member after the family has been placed under a HAP contract with EHV assistance, the regulations at 24 CFR 982.551(h)(2) apply.
+The mandatory and permissive prohibitions listed in Notices PIH 2021-15 and PIH 2022-24 and in this chapter, however, apply only when screening the individual or family for eligibility for an EHV or SV.
+When adding a family member after the family has been placed under a HAP contract with EHV or SV assistance, the regulations at 24 CFR 982.551(h)(2) apply.
 Other than the birth, adoption, or court-awarded custody of a child, OHA must approve additional family members and may apply its regular HCV screening criteria in Chapter 3 in doing so.